LaMarseillaise/towers_of_hanoi/README.md

 ## Usage

-With Ruby installed, a command line demonstration of this game can be run with the following command in this project's directory:
+After this gem is installed, a command line demonstration of this game can be run with the following command:

 ```
-$ bin/towers_of_hanoi
+$ towers_of_hanoi
 ```